kingst/ecs150-projects/project2/README.md

 Make sure that your code uses the following Process API calls to manage processes:

 * `fork`, `execv`, `dup2`, and one of the `wait` family of system calls
+* For redirection, you are required to use `dup2`.

 ## Overview